ncats/gsrs3-main-deployment/README.md

 - [Products](./products)

 Beyond documentation of the parts, the rest of this README is meant to provide background on how to structure whole deployments of different types and to discuss ways of integrating the parts.

 ## SECTION 3A: Deployments

 ### Deployment Types

+The GSRS is a SpringBoot Java application that is usually deployed on a Tomcat web server and servlet.
+Tomcat acts as a bridge between web servers and Java-based applications.

+Traditionally, Tomcat is installed on a server and allows administrators to deploy multiple Java applications on the same server, each in its own folder (a.k."context").
+In GSRS's case, multiple microservices can be installed within one Tomcat server all running under a single port.
+We call this a **single or Tomcat** deployment.

+In contrast, an embedded Tomcat server consists of a single Java web application packaged together with its own Tomcat server.
+Each microservice is individually packaged this way into a single Jar.
+The Jar is portable and can be run without having to install separate Tomcat software on a server or in a local development environment.

-Developers will often want to deploy locally and be able to modify code on the fly.
-In this case, **embedded Tomcat instances** for each service make the most sense.
+Developers will first want to deploy locally and be able to modify code on the fly.
+This is achieved more efficiently with **embedded Tomcat**.

-A production deployment may also use an embedded architecture in combination with other technologies such as Docker.

-A **single Tomcat instance** where all the microservices run under one Tomcat instance as individual "war" files is also an option.

-### Maven Central vs. Git
+### Maven Central vs. Git repositories

 If you're evaluating GSRS or want to take the simplest path toward installation of a public release for production, it makes most sense to rely on Maven Central to download all the necessary dependencies.
 In this case, you only need to download `gsrs3-main-deployment` from the NCATS Github website.
 Next, when you run or package services, the Maven program will automatically locate and download the dependencies from Maven Central.